 Thi Diem Nguyen is 2017 winner, pictured with SISA IPP Allison Hobbs and Professor Diane Mather Coordinater, as well as lecturer, of programme/s.

 SISA Region News

 A wonderful weekend was had by Soroptimist members from all over South Australia.
-A welcome cocktail evening at SIBV member Joylene's home started the weekend with great enthusiasm followed by a full day of meetings on Saturday where SA Region President Di McCarthy handed over her role to Allison Hobbs of SI Barossa Valley.
-A fun night with a fabulous dinner at a Barossa winery was held in the evening and then members soaked up the sun with a lovely breakfast on Sunday before heading home.
+A welcome cocktail evening started the weekend with great enthusiasm followed by a full day of meetings on Saturday where SA Region President Allison Hobbs, SI Barossa Valley handed over her role to Christine Plunkett, SI Mt.
+Gambier.
+A fun night with a fabulous dinner in the evening and then members soaked up the sun with a lovely breakfast on Sunday at the home of one of Mt Gambier's members before heading home.

 SISA Members attend Government House Garden reception

 His Excellency the Governor and Mrs Le, hosted a Garden Reception for the organisations of which they are Patrons.
 The SISA President Di McCarthy, President Elect Allison Hobbs, Andrea Roberts SISD and Donna Coombe SIA represented Soroptimist International and Members of SISA at the reception.